streamdao/nft-marketplace/js/packages/cli/README.md

 ```

 I do not want to burn the whitelist token - it can be reused.
-This whitelist is ONLY used for presale, and gives users
+This whitelist is ONLY used for pre-sale, and gives users
 a 0.5 SOL price tag instead.
 Once the sale begins, the whitelist gets you only a discount.

 ```